-This article is a continuation of the Series on Linux Device Driver and carries the discussion on Linux device drivers and their implementation.
+This article is a continuation of the Series on Linux Device Drivers and carries the discussion on Linux device drivers and their implementation.
 The aim of this series is to provide easy and practical examples that anyone can understand.
 This is the USB Device Driver Basics in the Linux Device Driver – Linux Device Driver Tutorial Part 33.